Become a PMF

 NOTE: The information below is provided as general information for veteran Finalists and Federal Agency personnel.
 Each agency is responsible for applying veterans' preference, documenting, and any pass overs.
 Reference to "OPM" is referring to an agency contacting the appropriate OPM office for pass over requests and is not referring to the PMF Program Office.

-Only registered agency users of the PMF TMS (Talent Management System) can view the preference categories for Finalists.
+Only registered agency users of the PMF TMS (Talent Management System) can view the preference categories for Finalists, including any of their supporting documentation for their claim to veterans' preference.

 If a Finalist is a veteran and he/she expresses an interest in working for an agency, that agency must apply the provisions of section 302 of Title 5, Code of Federal Regulations (5 CFR 302), when selecting and appointing candidates.
 For purposes of the PMF Program, "expresses an interest" means that the Finalist has applied to an agency's posted announcement for consideration for appointment to a specific position.
 This does not mean an agency must contact each veteran on the list of Finalists.